Flat Feet in Children

 Platform Jump Downs

-Jump down from small platform promoting full foot contact for take off and landing.
+Jump down from foam platform promoting full foot contact for take off and landing.
 Can use tactile spots for added arch activation.

 Platform Jump Ups